Ninja Gaiden III: The Ancient Ship of Doom: Plot

+Gameplay

-GameplayNinja Gaiden III: The Ancient Ship of Doom is a side-scrolling platform game in which the player controls the player character Ryu Hayabusa as he investigates the events behind Irene Lew's death.
+Ninja Gaiden III: The Ancient Ship of Doom is a side-scrolling platform game in which the player controls the player character Ryu Hayabusa as he investigates the events behind Irene Lew's death.
 In the game, Ryu can jump, hang, and climb up and down walls with the control pad; pressing the jump button while holding the control pad the direction away from the wall causes Ryu to spring off the wall.
 Ryu is also able to attack enemies with secondary weapons while on a wall by pressing the attack button.
-A new feature introduced in Ninja Gaiden III is the ability for Ryu to hang overhead from pipes or ivy; he can swing up on top or drop from them, and as with walls, he can only attack enemies while hanging with secondary weapons.Instruction Manual (Lynx), p.
-4.
+A new feature introduced in Ninja Gaiden III is the ability for Ryu to hang overhead from pipes or ivy; he can swing up on top or drop from them, and as with walls, he can only attack enemies while hanging with secondary weapons.

 As with the previous Ninja Gaiden games, Ryu's physical strength is represented by a life meter on the top of the screen; it decreases when Ryu gets hit by enemies or other dangerous objects.
 Throughout the levels, the player can find "Recovery Medicine" bottles that partially replenish Ryu's physical strength; as with all other items in the game, they are located in crystal balls that Ryu must slash to open.
 The player loses a "life" when Ryu's life meter runs out, he falls into a pit, or if the timer runs out.
 The game ends when players lose all their lives, but they can continue and resume play at the beginning of the Act in which they have lost all their lives.
 However, in the US version of Ninja Gaiden III, players only get five continues total before being required to restart the game from the beginning.